arbor-sim/arbor/doc/dev/matrix_solver.rst

 Solving
 ^^^^^^^

-The CPU implementation is a straight-forward implemenation of a modified Thomas-algorithm, using an extra input for the parent relationship.
+The CPU implementation is a straight-forward implementation of a modified Thomas-algorithm, using an extra input for the parent relationship.
 If each parent is simply the previous CV, we recover the Thomas algorithm.